pudly/schmopera-hugo/content/articles/fannibals-in-new-york-one-world-symphony-premieres-hannibal.md

 date = "2015-10-26T22:42:00-04:00"
 lastmod = "2015-10-27T10:07:00-04:00"
 publishDate = "2015-10-27T09:13:00-04:00"
-slug = "fannibals-in-new-york-one-world-symphony-premieres-hannibal"
-title = "Fannibals in New York: One World Symphony premieres Hannibal"
+short_description = "Thematically, the darkness of Hannibal is not an unfamiliar subject to opera.
+Psychopathic heroes and murderers have long taken the stage through works like Wozzeck and Salome, characters like Bluebeard and Scarpia.
+A lot of operas are bloody.
+Yet, I’m not sure the question is whether Hong is doing something new.
+Rather, the point is what he’s doing to make opera contextually relevant to those who otherwise might not go to the opera at all." slug = "fannibals-in-new-york-one-world-symphony-premieres-hannibal" title = "Fannibals in New York: One World Symphony premieres Hannibal"
 +++